ICT and Computing

 ICT and Computing in Year 9

-In year 9 the learners go on a journey of discovery of techniques that cybercriminals use to steal data, disrupt systems, and infiltrate networks.
-The learners will start by considering the value their data holds and what organisations might use it for.
-They will then learn about social engineering and other common cybercrimes, and finally look at methods to protect against these attacks.
+We investigate the techniques that cybercriminals use to steal data, disrupt systems, and infiltrate networks.
+We start by considering the value our data holds and what organisations might use it for.
+We then learn about social engineering and other common cybercrimes, and finally we look at methods to protect against these attacks.

-We then spend some time looking at physical computing, this unit applies and enhances the learners’ programming skills in a new engaging context using the BBC micro:bit or the Raspberry Pi.
-In the summer term we begin by looking at Python Programming with sequences of data.
-This unit introduces learners to how data can be represented and processed in sequences, such as lists and strings.
+We spend some time looking at physical computing.
+This unit applies and enhances our programming skills in a new engaging context using the BBC micro:bit or the Raspberry Pi.
+We look at Python Programming with sequences of data.
+This unit introduces us to how data can be represented and processed in sequences, such as lists and strings.
 The lessons cover a spectrum of operations on sequences of data, that range from accessing an individual element to manipulating the entire sequence.

-We finish the year by focusing on making digital media such as images and sound.
+We also have the opportunity to focus on making digital media such as images and sound.
 We discover how media is stored as binary code.
-We will draw on familiar examples which will help learners to understand how the underlying principles of digital representations are applied in real settings.
+We will draw on familiar examples which will help us to understand how the underlying principles of digital representations are applied in real settings.

 ICT and Computing in Year 10